 First, to get a good idea as to the various layers that make-up a modern IC, go to the following LINK where a schematic of a typical cross-section of a complementary metal oxide semiconductor (CMOS) device is presented (origin is Texas Instruments).
-For cross-sectional views and an operational description of six different IC devices, visit these International Rectifier web pages.
+For cross-sectional views and an operational description of different IC devices, visit these Wikipedia web pages.

 The SEM image below, left, is an actual cross-section of a modern IC device showing the various metallization lines (yellow) embedded in passivation material (silicon nitride, for example).
 Being able to deposit a number of planar layers has made possible the scaling-down of the size of device regions and made possible more punch per chip!
 The reference source URL is IBM Corporation.

 On the right is an SEM section through 4 MB DRAM (Dynamic Random Access Memory) cells.
 The section was made by a new instrument called the Focused Ion Beam Microscope.
 It is capable of performing corrective micro-surgery on IC chips.
 The reference source for this cross-section was FIB International of Santa Clara, CA; but this company (and its web pages) no longer exist.
 Visit the following web pages at IMEC, Belgium to learn more about focused ion-beam technique for IC analysis.
 IMEC is a world-leading independent research center in nanoelectronics and nanotechnology.